ArctosDB/documentation-wiki/_how_to/How-to-Contribute-Content-to-Arctos-Handbook.markdown

 ---
 title: How To Github - Contribute to the Arctos Handbook
 layout: default_toc
-author: Michelle Koo, Teresa J. Mayfield-Meyer
+authors: Michelle Koo, Teresa J. Mayfield-Meyer
-date: 2023-07-26
+date_updated: 2023-07-26
 ---

 # How To Github: Contribute to the Arctos Handbook